Martins-O/StreamPay-Mantle/docs/DEPLOYMENT.md

 The script will:
 - Run tests before deployment
-- Deploy StreamManager (which creates StreamVault)
+- Deploy `StreamManager` (which internally creates `StreamVault`)
-- Deploy Mock USDT token
+- Deploy the mock USDT token (your stream token)
-- Save addresses to `deployment.env`
-- Attempt contract verification
+- Print the deployed addresses so you can copy them into your env files

 #### Option B: Manual Deployment